 Do I need to register my cat’s microchip?
-How do I update my information after it’s registered?
+And how do I update my information?

-To register your microchip or update your information, you will need your cat’s microchip number.
-You may have this with the original documentation from when they were microchipped or your vet may have it on file.
-If neither of these apply to you, then we welcome you to bring your cat in to us, and we will scan them (free of charge!) to get the number for you.
+To register your microchip or update the information, all you need is your cat’s microchip number.
+You may have this with the original documentation or your vet may have it on file.
+If neither of these apply to you, then we welcome you to bring your cat to us, and we’ll scan them (free of charge!) to get the number for you.

-At this point, you may get in touch with the manufacturer, either online or by phone, to ensure that your cat’s microchip is registered and up-to-date with your name, address, and phone number.
-There are many databases out there, but make sure that your cat is registered at the AHAA’s Universal Pet Microchip Lookup Tool since it is the database that veterinarians or shelters will use to look up your pet if they happen to be lost and end up coming to them.
+At this point, you can get in touch with the manufacturer, either online or by phone, to ensure that your cat’s microchip is registered and up-to-date.
+There are many databases out there, but make sure that your cat is registered at the AHAA’s Universal Pet Microchip Lookup Tool since it is the database that veterinarians or shelters will use to look up your pet if they get lost and end up coming to them.

 If your cat still needs a microchip, we welcome you to call us at our Lake Oswego veterinary clinic and boarding facility at (503) 968-6000 or schedule an appointment online.